How long is the seed capital process?

 What is the structure of a typical seed transaction at Ashton Global?

 The seed capital transactions that we structure will vary.
-The typical transaction involves a manager with between $500,000 and $2 million of assets, and a two to five year track record in the strategy they are presenting.
+The typical transaction involves a manager with between $500,000 and $2 million of assets, and a track record of at least two years in the strategy being presented.

-Our typical seed capital provider would be a mid-sized hedge fund, family office, or fund of funds that would invest as an "anchor", and they would receive a minority interest in the newly-formed venture.
+Our typical seed capital provider would be a mid-sized hedge fund, family office, or fund of funds that would invest as an "anchor", and they would receive a minority interest of 25% to 35% in the newly-formed asset management venture.

-The average size seed transaction can range from $3 million to $15 million.
+The average seed transaction ranges from $5 million to $25 million.

-The investment can be structured as a one-time initial investment into a commingled fund or as a separately-managed account.
+The seed investment can be structured as a one-time initial investment into a commingled fund or as a separately-managed account.
 Seed investments can also involve a credit line that can be accessed for a specific transaction.